AmpllifAI-dev/upsurgeiq-frontend/DISTRIBUTION_FLOW.md

 - No waiting required - can continue working
 - System handles complexity in background
 - Flexibility to send partial distribution or wait for all
+- Efficient resource sharing (lists generated once, used by all)

 ---